wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `$ mkdir /Users/<YOUR NAME HERE>/PythonProjects/`

 1. Create a fork of wevote/WeVoteServer.git.
-    You can do this from [https://github.com/wevote/WeVoteServer](https://github.com/wevote/WeVoteServer) with the "Fork" button (upper right of screen)
+    You can do this from [https://github.com/wevote/WeVoteServer](https://github.com/wevote/WeVoteServer), by selecting the "Fork" button (upper right of screen)

 1. Go to your fork repo page, click green 'Clone or Download' button, copy the URL and clone your fork to local dev:
     ```